eBills are now located under the eServices option in Banner

 Late Fees and holds

 Late fees of 10% of the past due balance (not to exceed $100.00 per semester) will be assessed to students who have not paid in full by the due date unless credits are pending from other sources, i.e. financial aid, monthly installment plan, outside scholarships.
+There must be a pending credit or authorized aid memo recorded on the student's account to avoid the late fee.

 A restrictive hold is placed on the student's account if there is a past due balance of $5.00 or greater.
 Students will not be able to register for upcoming semesters, receive transcripts, receive diplomas or have their degree conferred until payment for the past due balance is received.